Dilrevx/SourceCodeBasedAAA/README.md

 2. Create "feature", "result" and "smali" folder in the working directory.

-3. The applications must be inside "apk" folder.
+3. The applications must be inside "apk" folder. feature_extraction.py automatically reads all applications inside "apk" folder.
 The structure of the folders must be like below:

     /apk